rmatsuu1/rmatsuu1.github.io/README.md

 # Conclusion

 In this project, I built a feed forward neural network model to reconstruct the electron density in the near-Earth space.
 My model predicts the electron density at any point in space and time using the satellite location and the 5-hour time history of the SYM-H index as the input features.
-The model includes an input layer, an output layer, and 2 hidden layers in between them with N1 and N2 neurons each.
+The model includes an input layer, an output layer, and 2 hidden layers in between them with 70 neurons each.
 The model parameters were optimized by testing various layer sizes in the hyperparameter tuning process.
 Testing the model resulted in an RMSE of RMSE and an r^2 error of R_SQUARED.
 Finally, I constructed an electron density map during a storm event in March 2008 using my model, and result shows RESULT.

 My model can most likely be improved in several ways if more time was availble for the project.
 For example, while I optimized the model hyperparameters (number of neurons in the hidden layers), I did not attempt to optimize the feature set.
 The length of the SYM-H time history was fixed at 5 hours, but including a longer history may potentially capture additional processes that indicate later changes in electron density, in which case the model performance may improve.
 Therefore the length of the time history can be optimized in the same way the hidden layer sizes were optimized.
 Furthermore, the model performance could improve by adding time histories of other magnetospheric indices that may be relevant to the feature set.